aiidateam/aiida-core/docs/source/tutorial/basic.rst

     Out[3]: <Int: uuid: eac48d2b-ae20-438b-aeab-2d02b69eb6a8 (pk: 1) value: 2>

 As you can see, the data node has now been assigned a *primary key* (**PK**), a number that identifies the node in your database ``(pk: 1)``.
-The difference between the PK and UUID is that the PK is a quick reference to a node that is unique for *one* database only, whereas the UUID is a hexadecimal string that is globally unique between *different* databases.
+The PK and UUID both reference the node with the only difference that the PK is unique *for your local database only*, whereas the UUID is a globally unique identifier and can therefore be used between *different* databases.
+Use the PK only if you are working within a single database, i.e. in an interactive session and the UUID in all other cases.

 .. important::

     The PK numbers shown throughout this tutorial assume that you start from a completely empty database.
-    It is likely that the node PK's will be different for your database!
+    It is possible that the node PK's will be different for your database!

 Next, let's leave the IPython shell by typing ``exit()`` and then enter.
 Back in the terminal, use the ``verdi`` command line interface (CLI) to check data node we have just created: